You can use this form to request an appointment.

 In general, if you’re going to North America, northern and central Europe or Australia there’s no need for any special vaccinations, but if you’re heading to Central or South America, Sub-Saharan Africa and parts of Asia you may need to get some additional vaccinations to protect yourself from diseases present in other parts of the world.

-The longer you stay in an area the greater your risk of being exposed, just as you’re in greater risk in rural areas rather than in urban ones.
+The longer you stay in an area, the greater your risk of being exposed, and the risk is higher in rural areas compared to urban ones.
 You can find advice about what you need in advance from the NHS Fit For Travel website, or book an appointment in our travel clinic where we can help.

 A diphtheria, polio and tetanus booster along with typhoid, hepatitis A and cholera vaccinations are among the most popular jabs ahead of any international travel and are usually available through the NHS.